crondonm/Overborrowing_Replication_HR2025/README.md

 ## 1. System Requirements

-The results were estimated on the University of Notre Dame's computer cluster.
-When using the exact grid sizes as in our baseline calibration, the codes require approximately 1 TB of RAM to execute.
+The model results were estimated on the University of Notre Dame's computer cluster.
+Executing the codes with the baseline calibration's grid sizes requires approximately 1 TB of RAM.

+**IMPORTANT**: If you wish to bypass model solving, please refer to points 4 and 5 below for instructions on downloading our simulated data.

 The codes are for MATLAB.

 ## 2. Instructions for Replication (Main Results)

 To replicate the full set of results, run the file main_file.m.
 This file will create the parameter and transition structures needed to solve the model.

-Follow the instructions in the file to generate the results.
-This will only replicate the baseline results.
+If you follow the instructions in the file, you will replicate our baseline results.
 To replicate the sensitivity analysis, you will need to modify the parameters in Step0_Parameters.m.

-See points 3 and 4 below for instructions to replicate figures and tables.
+**IMPORTANT** See points 3 and 4 below for instructions to replicate figures and tables.

 All the results from each of the following steps should be saved in: